General Register Office for England and Wales: The GRO indexes

 Every three months, at the end of March, June, September and December, the superintendent registrars send a copy of each entry of birth, marriage and death registered by their office in that quarter, to the Registrar General in London.
 From these returns the General Register Office produces indexes to its records, which are open to public inspection, and the indexes can be used to order birth, marriage and death certificates.

 With the exception of some extra details recorded on death certificates since 1969, the information given on certificates of birth, marriage and death has not changed since 1837, but the amount of information given in the index volumes has increased from time to time.
-Up until 1983, the copies received by the Registrar General were bound into volumes and three separate alphabetical indexes were prepared on a quarterly basis.
+Until 1983, the copies received by the Registrar General were bound into volumes, and three separate alphabetical indexes were prepared on a quarterly basis.
 The number of volumes depends on the number of people registered in each quarter.
-Thus there may be 10 volumes for some quarters – Vol.1 A-B, Vol.2 C-D, Vol.3 E-G and so on.
+Thus there might be 10 volumes for some quarters: Vol.1 A-B, Vol.2 C-D, Vol.3 E-G and so on.
 From their inception, the alphabetical indexes give the surname, the forenames if registered, the registration district and the volume and the page on which the entry may be found.
 These details enable the appropriate record to be located.
 Before 1866, the indexes were written by hand on heavy parchment, though some have been replaced by printed copies.
 From 1984, the indexes are in annual instead of quarterly volumes.
 The indexes from 1984 give the month of registration as the first and second digits in the document reference number, and the next two digits give the year.
 Thus the reference number 0485 9 2128 refers to an event registered in April 1985.
 From 1860 the GRO death index specifies an age of death and from 1911 the birth index also specifies the maiden name of a child's mother.

 The GRO indexes are a major tool for persons tracing their family history, as well as those needing duplicate copies of their own birth or marriage certificates.
 The indexes can be viewed on microfiche at the National Archives, major libraries, county record officers, and LDS Family History Centres, and can also be searched on a pay-per-view basis on several family history websites.
 A free, searchable, index can be consulted online via the official General Register Office website after signing up or via the FreeBMD website.
 FreeBMD is an ongoing project to transcribe the whole GRO Index.

 Other parts of the United Kingdom have their own indexing system.